Judson00/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+  Class components allow use to use the methods that tap into the Component Lifecycle.
+These give us more control over how our components work.

 - [ ] Name three lifecycle methods and their purposes.

+  Render - returns some piece to the DOM componentDidMount - gets called as soon as the render method is called the first time, we can call setState in it which forces a re-render. componentDidUpdate - gets called and updates the DOM

 - [ ] What is the purpose of a custom hook?

+  So you can have a reusable hook that you customize yourself

 - [ ] Why is it important to test our apps?

+Testing is essential for software quality.
+It should be integrated into the development process from beginning to end.
+We should not wait until a feature is complete to start testing it.
+Testing software manually on every commit to source control or every time we make a change does not scale!
+Automated testing works by using software to test our code.
+Automated testing minimizes the risk of bugs finding their way into production code.
+Testing is NOT optional.
+Testing should be a part of every developer’s workflow.
+A feature is not done until it is fully tested!

 ## Project Set Up